sartimo/NebulaQ/README.md

 ## Project Structure

 - **./whitepaper**: contains the whitepaper that describes this submission formally
-- **./implementation**: contains the source code used for thus submission
+- **./implementation**: contains the source code used for this submission

 ## Pre-Eliminary Project Ideas